Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 When we multiply the square against itself, then it is the same as adding a whole new square per square.
 At 5x5, we then have 5 squares stacked on top of each other when we multiply by 5.
-This means we have to add another one-dimensional loop outside the two loops that add each layer per square, which creates a 3D cube.
+This means we have to add another one-dimensional loop outside the two loops that will add each square layer, which creates a 3D cube.

 <br /><br />

-Multiplying the cube by itself adds a new one-dimension loop outside the cube adding another per iteration amount.
+Multiplying the cube by itself adds a new one-dimension loop outside the cube adding another per iteration.

 <br /><br />